reubenja77/money-track/README.md

 ## UX Design
-Although this project is primarily terminal based, The Money Tracker App is designed to provide a user-friendly experience with key UX design considered prinicples:
+Although this project is primarily a terminal-based application, The Money Tracker App is designed to provide a user-friendly experience with key UX design prinicples taken into consideration:

 ### Design
 <strong>Clear and concise interface:</strong>